aws-deepracer/aws-deepracer-systems-pkg/README.md

-# DeepRacer Systems Package
+# AWS DeepRacer systems package

 ## Overview

-The DeepRacer Systems ROS package creates the *software_update_node, model_loader_node, otg_control_node, network_monitor_node* which are part of the core AWS DeepRacer application and will be launched from the deepracer_launcher.
-More details about the application and the components can be found [here](https://github.com/aws-deepracer/aws-deepracer-launcher).
+The AWS DeepRacer systems ROS package creates the `software_update_node`, `model_loader_node`, `otg_control_node`, and `network_monitor_node`, which are part of the core AWS DeepRacer application and launch from the `deepracer_launcher`.
+For more information about the application and the components, see the [aws-deepracer-launcher repository](https://github.com/aws-deepracer/aws-deepracer-launcher).

-These nodes are responsible for managing some system level functionalities required in the DeepRacer application.
+These nodes are responsible for managing some system-level functionalities required in the AWS DeepRacer application.

-### software_update_node
+### `software_update_node`

-This node is responsible for managing the update system for DeepRacer packages.
-It provides services and functions to check for software update, execute software update, provide status of the current software update state and installation state, install signed packages from USB drive.
+This node is responsible for managing the update system for AWS DeepRacer packages.
+It provides services and functions that check for software updates, execute software updates, provide the status of the current software update state and installation state, and install signed packages from a USB drive.

-### model_loader_node
+### `model_loader_node`

-This node is responsible for managing DeepRacer reinforcement learning models in the */opt/aws/deepracer/artifacts* folder on the DeepRacer device.
-It provides services and functions to load tar.gz files with model from usb, extract tar.gz files with model uploaded in the console, list models in /opt/aws/deepracer/artifacts folder, verify model readiness through checksum file check and delete models through console.
+This node is responsible for managing AWS DeepRacer reinforcement learning models in the `/opt/aws/deepracer/artifacts` directory on the AWS DeepRacer device.
+It provides services and functions that load .tar.gz files with models from USB, extract .tar.gz files with models uploaded in the console, list models in the `/opt/aws/deepracer/artifacts` directory, verify model readiness through a checksum file check, and delete models through the console.

-### otg_control_node
+### `otg_control_node`

-This node is responsible responsible to check for the micro-USB connection and enable/disable ethernet-over-USB feature whenever there is a connection change.
-It provides services and functions to execute scripts to initialize, enable, disable ethernet-over-USB feature and find out about current the micro-USB cable connection status.
+This node is responsible for checking for the micro-USB connection and enabling or disabling the ethernet-over-USB feature whenever there is a connection change.
+It provides services and functions that execute scripts to initialize, enable, and disable the ethernet-over-USB feature and detect the current micro-USB cable connection status.

-### network_monitor_node
+### `network_monitor_node`

-This node is is responsible to monitor and manage network connection to the device.
-It provides services and functions to connect to Wi-Fi based on the content of the Wi-Fi configuration file read from usb, report the status of the connection attempt back in the device status file created on the USB when updating Wi-Fi configuration, manage the status LED light to indicate the network connection status and broadcast the network connection status as a message.
+This node is responsible for monitoring and managing the network connection to the device.
+It provides services and functions that connect to Wi-Fi based on the content of the Wi-Fi configuration file read from USB, report the status of the connection attempt in the device status file created on the USB when updating the Wi-Fi configuration, manage the status LED light to indicate the network connection status, and broadcast the network connection status as a message.

 ## License

-The source code is released under Apache 2.0 (https://aws.amazon.com/apache-2-0/).
+The source code is released under [Apache 2.0](https://aws.amazon.com/apache-2-0/).

 ## Installation
+Follow these steps to install the AWS DeepRacer systems package.

 ### Prerequisites

-The DeepRacer device comes with all the pre-requisite packages and libraries installed to run the deepracer_systems_pkg.
-More details about pre installed set of packages and libraries on the DeepRacer, and installing required build systems can be found in the [Getting Started](https://github.com/aws-deepracer/aws-deepracer-launcher/blob/main/getting-started.md) section of the AWS DeepRacer Opensource page.
+The AWS DeepRacer device comes with all the prerequisite packages and libraries installed to run the `deepracer_systems_pkg`.
+For more information about the preinstalled set of packages and libraries on the AWS DeepRacer and about installing the required build systems, see [Getting started with AWS DeepRacer OpenSource](https://github.com/aws-deepracer/aws-deepracer-launcher/blob/main/getting-started.md).

-The deepracer_systems_pkg specifically depends on the following ROS2 packages as build and execute dependencies:
+The AWS `deepracer_systems_pkg` specifically depends on the following ROS 2 packages as build and run dependencies.

-1. *deepracer_interfaces_pkg* - This packages contains the custom message and service type definitions used across the AWS DeepRacer core application.
+1. `deepracer_interfaces_pkg`: This package contains the custom message and service type definitions used across the AWS DeepRacer core application.
-1. *status_led_pkg* - The DeepRacer Status LED ROS package creates the *status_led_node* which ** is part of the core AWS DeepRacer application.
+1. `status_led_pkg`: The AWS DeepRacer status LED ROS package creates the `status_led_node`, which is part of the core AWS DeepRacer application.
-1. *usb_monitor_pkg* - The DeepRacer USB Monitor ROS package creates the *usb_monitor_node* which ** is part of the core AWS DeepRacer application.
+1. `usb_monitor_pkg`: The AWS DeepRacer USB monitor ROS package creates the `usb_monitor_node` which is part of the core AWS DeepRacer application.

-## Downloading and Building
+## Downloading and building

-Open up a terminal on the DeepRacer device and run the following commands as root user.
+Open a terminal on the AWS DeepRacer device and run the following commands as the root user.

-1. Switch to root user before you source the ROS2 installation:
+1. Switch to the root user before you source the ROS 2 installation:

         sudo su

-1. Source the ROS2 Foxy setup bash script:
+1. Source the ROS 2 Foxy setup bash script:

         source /opt/ros/foxy/setup.bash